About The Alliance

-The Colorado Alliance of Research Libraries, commonly referred to as "The Alliance," is a consortium of ten institutions representing thirteen major libraries located in Colorado and Wyoming.
+The Colorado Alliance of Research Libraries, commonly referred to as "The Alliance," is a consortium of sixteen libraries located in Colorado and Wyoming.
 Founded in 1974 to consider ways of sharing resources, the consortium continues working toward that objective.
 The driving force is cooperation and the sharing of purchasing power, materials, and ideas.

 The Alliance helps member libraries work together to stay ahead in the rapidly changing world of libraries and information management.

 Membership is not limited to Colorado or to academic institutions.
 Many Alliance services extend beyond the formal membership and are available to any library in the Rocky Mountain region or even across the U.S.

 The regional nature of the consortium makes the Alliance large enough for a diversity of perspectives and nimble enough to meet changing needs with practical, achievable solutions developed by groups of committed libraries.